 False endorsements / authorisations

 - false claims of membership of trade associations

-- bait advertising (or 'bait and switch') where a trader lures a consumer into believing they can buy a product at a low price when the trader is aware they do not have reasonable stock available or are not able to supply at that price; this is also when the trader attempts to 'up-sell' to a higher priced product
+- bait advertising (or 'bait and switch').
+This is where a trader lures a consumer into believing they can buy a product at a low price when the trader is aware that they do not have reasonable stock available or are not able to supply at that price; this is also where the trader attempts to 'up-sell' to a higher priced product

 - falsely stating that a product is only available for a very limited time in order to make the consumer make an immediate decision

 - claiming that a trader is going to cease trading or move premises when they are not - for example, bogus closing down sales

 - falsely claiming that a product has curative properties